brimdata/zed/docs/zed/README.md

 zed index drop <id> [<id> ...]
 ```
 The `index drop` command deletes one or more index rules using by `<id>`.
-Once deleted, no more indexes will be created for that rule but the underying
+Once deleted, no more indexes will be created for that rule but the underlying
 indexes are not actually deleted from the lake.

 > Commands to delete the underlying indexes and data from a lake are